Central Bureau of Investigation: Hierarchy

+CBI Academy

-The CBI Academy in Ghaziabad, Uttar Pradesh (east of Delhi) began in 1996.
+The CBI Academy in Ghaziabad (east of Delhi) began in 1996.
 It is about 40 km from the New Delhi railway station and about 65 km from Indira Gandhi International Airport.
 The 26.5 acre campus, with fields and plantations, houses the administrative, academic, hostel and residential buildings.
 Before the academy was built a small training centre at Lok Nayak Bhawan, New Delhi, conducted short-term in-service courses.
 The CBI then relied on state police-training institutions and the Sardar Vallabhbhai Patel National Police Academy in Hyderabad for basic training courses for deputy superintendents of police, sub-inspectors and constables.

-The Academy accommodates the training needs of all CBI ranks.
-Facilities for specialised courses are also made available to the officials of the state police, central police organisations (CPOs), public-sector vigilance organisations, bank and government departments and the Indian Armed Forces.

 Jurisdiction, powers and restrictions

-The legal powers of investigation of the CBI are derived from the DSPE Act 1946, which confers powers, duties, privileges and liabilities on the Delhi Special Police Establishment (CBI) and officers of the Union Territories.
-The central government may extend to any area (except Union Territories) the powers and jurisdiction of the CBI for investigation, subject to the consent of the government of the concerned state.
-Members of the CBI at or above the rank of sub-inspector may be considered officers in charge of police stations.
-Under the act, the CBI can investigate only with notification by the central government.

 In 2022, responding to a question, The Minister of state in the Prime Minister's office informed Rajya Sabha that a total of nine states had withdrawn general consent to the CBI to investigate cases in those states.
-The states include West Bengal, Maharashtra, Rajasthan, Kerala and Punjab.
+The states include West Bengal, Maharashtra, Kerala and Punjab.
+In June 2023, Tamil Nadu became the ninth state to withdraw consent.

+Investigation of corruption cases

+The CBI is the primary investigative agency for corruption cases involving Central Government employees under the Prevention of Corruption Act (PC Act) and the Delhi Special Police Establishment (DSPE) Act.
+However, the scope of its jurisdiction has been subject to legal interpretations.

+In a significant ruling, the Kerala High Court held that the Vigilance and Anti-Corruption Bureau (VACB), a state anti-corruption agency, also possesses the authority to investigate corruption cases involving Central Government employees within the state.
+The court reasoned that neither the PC Act nor the DSPE Act explicitly prohibits state agencies from investigating such cases.

+This ruling underscores the complexities surrounding the jurisdiction of investigative agencies in corruption matters.
+While the CBI holds primary responsibility, state anti-corruption agencies may also possess concurrent jurisdiction in certain circumstances, depending on the specific provisions of relevant legislation and judicial interpretations.

+The High Court observed that neither the Prevention of Corruption Act (PCA) nor the Delhi Special Police Establishment (DSPE) Act of 1946 explicitly prohibits state anti corruption agencies or state police from investigating corruption cases involving Central Government employees.
+Moreover, neither act grants exclusive investigative authority to the CBI, the Central Vigilance Commission, or any other Central Government entity.